 Holidays to Gambia

-It may be small, but Gambia holidays have so much to offer travellers looking for a retreat in the sun.
+It may be small, but has so much to offer travellers looking for a retreat in the sun.
 With breathtaking national parks, dazzling wildlife and beaches to die for, this country is ready and waiting to cast its spell.
 Discover a wealth of stunning natural landscapes, sample the unique flavours of the coastal cuisine, and dance the night away with the locals – with so much on offer, you wouldn’t want to be anywhere else!

 Formerly a British colony, Gambia retains some past influences, including the national language.
 However, the present day identity of this incredible country is undoubtedly all its own, with the vibrancy of its golden coast, intrigue of its reserves and parks and sweeps of the majestic River Gambia that transects the land.
 Wherever you wander, holidays to Gambia will put a smile on your face.